Four years of Modi government — I&B: Govt clear Prasar Bharati is independent, but ministry has right to know, says Rajyavardhan Singh Rathore

 READ | Four years of Modi government — Telecom and IT: Digital push reaches Bharat; telecom stress remains

-The government wants to know (feedback) on various occasions actions taken by the government….
-Even before this tender (inviting bids from companies to provide an analytical software and a team of professionals) was floated, the government was analysing public sentiments.
-All these stories about snooping into emails are absolutely wrong.
+What is the role of this social media hub, can it not be used for snooping at some point?

-A lot of work is stuck in the ministry — work such as licences for channels, auction for channels on Free Dish, renewal of licences for DTH.
-Why were these policy decisions stuck?
+Snooping means knowing something which is not public, which is private.
+In social media a lot of companies find out what is the sentiment regarding their product launch.
+They are not extracting anything which is private.
+Social media is a public domain and anything that is put in public domain they are just assessing that.

-A lot of times departments or the ministries themselves have to do stocktaking of policies.
-Are we moving in the right direction?
-A large number of licences are lying unutilised, and are being sold now.
-So the ministry took a certain amount of time to rethink on the policy to take stock of the situation.
-Once it analyses that, it (ministry) will come up with a fresh set of actions.
-The (former) minister decided to take stock of the situation.
+The government wants to know on various occasions actions taken by the government, what does the public feel about it.
+And even before this tender was floated the government was analysing public sentiments.
+All these stories about snooping into the emails are absolutely wrong.

 READ | Four years of Modi government — Finance: Tax net widened; private funds still elusive